shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/faraday_tensor_derivation.rst

 of the Maxwell equations. <https://youtu.be/M12CJIuX8D4?si=nuOUEFmRu5Jx4jHJ>`_ This is the most widespread formulation today.
 I therefore start from there and unpack into a form closer in spirit to the 1865 equation.
-The equations consist of two inhomogenous (Gauss's law and Ampère'circuital law) and two homogenous vector equations (Gauss's law for magnetism and Faraday's law of induction), which is how I organize the equations.
+The equations consist of two inhomogeneous (Gauss's law and Ampère'circuital law) and two homogeneous vector equations (Gauss's law for magnetism and Faraday's law of induction), which is how I organize the equations.